Disability

 The Rowdown Inspire to Aspire Foundation supports children from low-income Croydon families to pursue their dreams.

-The Axis Foundation donated £1,500 towards kit and training fees for 12-year-old Lizzy, who has recently been promoted to the England Development Squad for Judo.
+The Axis Foundation donated £1,500 towards kit and training fees for 12-year-old Lizzy, who had recently been promoted to the England Development Squad for Judo.
+A further donation in 2024 of £3,000 part-funded Lizzy’s progression through the Squad.

 Thanking the Foundation, Gary Coy, Chair of the Rowdown Trustees, said; “Thank you Axis Foundation for helping Lizzie pursue her ambition.
 Without our help – and your help – Lizzie’s parents may have had to turn this amazing opportunity down.”